 While there are some operations within a media workflow that don’t directly benefit from the use of external automated processing, the workflow itself can be improved – by looking at the edge functions, rather than the core function.

 -Paul Turner, turnerconsulting.tv

-For more information on how Telestream’s Vantage and Avid Integration can help with your editing process, click here.
+For more information on how Telestream’s Vantage and Avid Integration can help with your editing process, and to read a customer story click here.